Department of Biological Sciences

 Color: Subdued colors won't overwhelm viewers.
 Try slightly different colors to group sections (Introduction and Methods, Results, Conclusion and Acknowledgments [if you have them]).

-Layout: Use a simple vertical (top to bottom) arrangement so that the poster can easily be scanned from left to right (arrows in figure below).
+Layout: Use a simple vertical (top to bottom) arrangement so that the poster can easily be scanned from left to right.
 Group related information (color can make this more obvious).